Alabama Landlord-Tenant Law 2026: 1-Month Deposit Cap & 7-Day Notices

 Navigating Alabama landlord-tenant law is essential for anyone renting or managing residential property in the state.
-Whether you own rental units in Birmingham, manage properties in Huntsville, or are a tenant in Mobile, understanding the legal framework that governs rental relationships will help you protect your rights and avoid costly disputes.
+Whether you rent in Birmingham, manage units in Huntsville, or are checking a lease in Mobile, the biggest lease-review issues are usually the same: the one-month security deposit cap, the 60-day refund/accounting deadline, landlord entry language, repair notices, and Alabama's seven-business-day termination notices.

 Alabama's primary residential landlord-tenant statute is the Alabama Uniform Residential Landlord and Tenant Act (AURLTA), codified in Alabama Code Title 35, Chapter 9A (§§35-9A-101 through 35-9A-603).
 This act applies to most residential rental agreements and provides the baseline rights and obligations for both landlords and tenants throughout the state.